What is your level of social interaction at work?

 When we get knocked down in life, our support system cushions the blow.
 It also acts as a buffer between us and the physical effects of stress.
-People without strong social ties are more likely to catch colds — even though they’re likely exposed to less germs due to fewer social interactions — and have twice the risk of dying from heart disease, reported Gallup.
+People without strong social ties are more likely to catch colds — even though they’re likely exposed to fewer germs due to fewer social interactions — and have twice the risk of dying from heart disease, reported Gallup.

 To improve your employees’ physical health, you have to consider how their social connections influence it — for better or worse.

-One study explored how work interactions positively or negatively impacted the perceptions of well-being and health behaviors.
+One study explored how our work interactions positively or negatively impacted the perceptions of well-being and health behaviors.
 It concluded that feelings of well-being were enhanced by work interactions where trust, collaboration, and positivity were present.
 When participants felt valued and respected during those social interactions, it also improved their perceived well-being.
-Conversely, well-being and health behaviors were negatively impacted when social interactions at work lacked a sense of trust, collaboration, positivity, value of the other person, and respect.
+Conversely, wellness and health behaviors were negatively impacted when social interactions at work lacked a sense of trust, collaboration, positivity, the value of the other person, and respect.
 They were also hindered when employees felt the interaction lacked justice and empathy.